vsrinivas/fuchsia/the-book/filesystems.md

 kernel, and has not been wired into filesystems.
 As a result, if a client writes to a “memory-mapped” region, the filesystem cannot reasonably identify which pages have and have not been touched.
-To cope with this restriction, mmap has only been implemented on **read-only filesystems**, such as the blobstore.
+To cope with this restriction, mmap has only been implemented on **read-only filesystems**, such as blobfs.

 ### Other Operations acting on paths